-Recurring Card payments
+- Recurring Card payments

-A maximum of 7 equal and consecutive monthly instalments to be paid in full within 7 months of course start date.
+- A maximum of 7 equal and consecutive monthly instalments to be paid in full within 7 months of course start date. - Home/EU postgraduate students may set up a termly recurring card plan for payments to be made in line with postgraduate loan instalments at the start of each term.